|Health Care Advocacy:||We will be an open, unbiased advocate of health care that is valued by the community and meets the needs of clinic patients.|

 |Accountability:||We will develop a compassionate partnership with our patients that engender shared responsibility and mutual accountability.|

-The vision of the Greater Killeen Free Clinic is to provide health services that offer a comprehensive approach toward health; to build innovative partnerships; and to become an advocate for those who have limited access to health care services.
+The Greater Killeen Community Clinic is a viable and innovative community partner in offering a comprehensive approach toward health, and a strong advocate for those who have limited or no access to health care services.

-Today the Greater Killeen Free Clinic offers a full range of primary health care services, and is open Monday – Thursday.
+Today the Greater Killeen Community Clinic offers a full range of primary health care services, and is open Monday Thursday.
 It has become the "medical home" for many who formerly used the local Emergency Departments as their health care provider.